Chalarangelo/30-seconds-of-interviews/questions/var-let-const.md

 #### Answer

-##### No keyword prefix
+##### No keyword

-When no keyword is prefixed before a variable declaration, it is either assigning a global variable if one does not exist, or reassigns an already declared variable.
-In non-strict mode, it will assign the variable as a property of the global object `this` (`window` in browsers).
+When no keyword exists before a variable assignment, it is either assigning a global variable if one does not exist, or reassigns an already declared variable.
+In non-strict mode, if the variable has not yet been declared, it will assign the variable as a property of the global object (`window` in browsers).
 In strict mode, it will throw an error to prevent unwanted global variables from being created.

 ##### var